-Further, there have been judicial and Congressional challenges to other aspects of PPACA.
-As a result there have been delays in the implementation of, and action taken to repeal or replace, certain aspects of the PPACA.
-In January 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the PPACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the PPACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
-In May 2017, following the passage of the budget resolution for fiscal year 2017, the U.S. House of Representatives passed legislation known as the American Health Care Act, which, if enacted, would amend or repeal significant portions of the PPACA.
-We believe the U.S. Senate is unlikely to adopt the American Health Care Act as passed by the U.S. House of Representatives or other legislation to amend or replace elements of the PPACA.
-It is uncertain whether the American Health Care Act will become law.
+Some of the provisions of the PPACA have yet to be fully implemented, while certain provisions have been subject to judicial and Congressional challenges, as well as efforts by the Trump administration to repeal or replace certain aspects of the PPACA.
+For example, on January 20, 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the PPACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the PPACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
+In Congress, the U.S. House of Representatives passed PPACA replacement legislation known as the American Health Care Act of 2017 in May 2017, which was not introduced in the Senate.
+More recently, the Senate Republicans have proposed multiple bills to repeal or replace certain elements of the PPACA.
+Although none of these measures haves been enacted, Congress may consider other legislation to repeal or replace certain elements of the PPACA.
+On, October 12, 2017, President Trump signed another Executive Order directing certain federal agencies to propose regulations or guidelines to permit small businesses to form association health plans, expand the availability of short-term, limited duration insurance, and expand the use of health reimbursement arrangements, which may circumvent some of the requirements for health insurance mandated by the ACA.
+In addition, citing legal guidance from the U.S. Department of Justice, the U.S. Department of Health and Human Services, has concluded that cost-sharing reduction, or CSR, payments to insurance companies required under the PPACA have not received necessary appropriations from Congress and announced that it will discontinue these payments immediately until such appropriations are made.
+The loss of the CSR payments is expected to increase premiums on certain policies issued by qualified health plans under t uncertain.
 We continue to evaluate the potential effect of the possible repeal and replacement of the PPACA may have on our business.